CocytusDEDI/CocytusDEDI/README.md

 - 👋 Hi, I’m @CocytusDEDI
-- 👀 I’m interested in open source projects.
+- 👀 I’m interested in FOSS (free and open-source software).
 - 👾 I specialise in cyber security.
 - 🔗 You can find more details about me on my website: https://cocytusdedi.github.io/